amineichou/get-cities-weather-api/README.md

 A simple API built with Express.js to provide current weather information for cities.

 ## Features
-- Retrieve current weather data for any city.
+- Retrieve current weather data for a lots of cities.
 - Easy to use and extend.
 - Developed with modern JavaScript practices.